-Further background.
+Further Background.
 In the static and stationary scenario, the complete set of points is given when the algorithm starts, and the points do not move.
-The planar version of the static and stationary closest-pair problem has been solved in $O(n \log n)$ time by Shamos and Hoey [28] in 1975.
-A year later Bentley and Shamos [11] gave an $O(n \log n)$ algorithm for the d-dimensional case.
-Vaidya [31] describes an $O(n \log n)$ algorithm for computing the nearest neighbor of every point in a given set of n points in \mathbb{R}^d .
-All these algorithms can be implemented in the algebraic decision tree model, for which an $\Omega(n \log n)$ lower bound holds; see [13].
+The planar version of the static and stationary closest-pair problem has been solved in $O(n \log n)$ time by Shamos and Hoey [1975].
+A year later, Bentley and Shamos [1976] gave an $O(n \log n)$ algorithm for the d-dimensional case.
+Vaidya [1989] describes an $O(n \log n)$ algorithm for computing the nearest neighbor of every point in a given set of n points in \mathbb{R}^d .
+All these algorithms can be implemented in the algebraic decision tree model, for which an $\Omega(n \log n)$ lower bound holds; see de Berg et al. [2000].

 The problem of maintaining the closest pair in the dynamic but stationary scenario has also been studied extensively during the past fifteen years.
-The first algorithm supporting both insertions and deletions in polylogarithmic update time was given by Smid [30], who presents a data structure for points in d dimensions, that takes $O(n \log^d n)$ space and supports updates in $O(\log^d n \log \log n)$ amortized time per update.
-Later, Schwarz et al. [26] have given an algorithm that supports only the structure. (b) Ideally, one would like to ensure a small ratio between the number of internal events and the number of external events that actually take place.
-This is considerably harder to achieve, and is not addressed in the earlier works too.

-insertions, in $O(\log n)$ amortized time per insertion, again in any dimension.
-Finally, Bespamyatnikh [14] presented an algorithm that supports both insertions and deletions in $O(\log n)$ worst-case time per update, in any dimension.
+The first algorithm supporting both insertions and deletions in polylogarithmic update time was given by Smid [1992], who presents a data structure for points in d dimensions that takes $O(n \log^d n)$ space and supports updates in $O(\log^d n \log \log n)$ amortized time per update.
+Later, Schwarz et al. [1994] gave an algorithm that supports only insertions, in $O(\log n)$ amortized time per insertion, again in any dimension.
+Finally, Bespamyatnikh [1998] presented an algorithm that supports both insertions and deletions in $O(\log n)$ worst-case time per update, in any dimension.

-Our results.
-Our first result is an efficient dynamic KDS for maintaining the closest pair in a set of moving points in the plane, which also supports insertions and deletions of points, and which can be extended to any dimension d > 2.
-The structure is constructed using standard off-the-shelf data structure components, our certificates are simpler than those of [10], and the performance of our algorithm (in the planar case) is comparable with that of [10].
+Our Results.
+Our first result is an efficient dynamic KDS for maintaining the closest pair in a set of moving points in the plane, which also supports insertions and deletions of points and which can be extended to any dimension d > 2.
+The structure is constructed using standard off-the-shelf data structure components, our certificates are simpler than those of Basch et al. [1999], and the performance of our algorithm (in the planar case) is comparable with that of Basch et al. [1999].

-We assume that each moving point p is given as a pair $(x_p(t), y_p(t))$ of semi-algebraic functions of time of constant description complexity.
-That is, each function is defined as a Boolean combination of a constant number of predicates involving polynomials of constant maximum degree.
+We assume that each moving point p is given as a pair $(x_p(t), y_p(t))$ of semialgebraic functions of time of constant description complexity.
+Specifically, each function is defined as a Boolean combination of a constant number of predicates involving polynomials of constant maximum degree.

-Our solution is based on a simple geometric property of the nearest neighbor to a given point, stated in Lemma 2.1 below, a property which has also been noted in [10].
-Using this property, we design a data structure, which in essence is a 2-dimensional range tree.
+Our solution is based on a simple geometric property of the nearest neighbor to a given point, stated in Lemma 2.1 of this article, a property which has also been noted in Basch et al. [1999].
+Using this property, we design a data structure which in essence is a 2D range tree.
 It stores the points of P in a certain transformed coordinate system, along with certain additional information to facilitate the maintenance of the closest pair.